Skip to content

 Downing helped broker conversations between the Sublime team and the local leadership: Mayor Joshua A. Garcia, the city’s Office of Planning and Economic Development, the City Council, and Massachusetts’ Healey-Driscoll Administration.
 These talks made clear the benefit of the proposed plant to the local community, resulting in two critical incentives: a state tax credit from the Economic Development Incentive Program and local Tax Increment Financing from the City of Holyoke to offset property taxes.

-In January 2024, Sublime and the city of Holyoke announced that the company’s first factory would be built in the city over the site of an abandoned paper mill, expected to produce tens of thousands of tons of clean cement by 2026.
+In January 2024, Sublime and the city of Holyoke announced that the company’s first factory would be built in the city over the site of an abandoned paper mill, expected to produce up to 30,000 tons of clean cement annually.

 Sublime Systems' first clean cement factory will be powered by hydroelectric power and built over the site of an abandoned paper mill in Holyoke, MA.
 (Photo: Sublime Systems)